 Here is the elegant Minnesota Moonlight, which will entrance you both in the knitting and the wearing.
 Alas, I do not offer these for babies or men, but they do come in women’s small, medium and large.

 “Feather and Foliage,” shown below, features a Padded Sweet Tomato Heel, sister to the original smooth stockinette Sweet Tomato Heel.
-You’ll find a video tutorial on this new heel here.
+You’ll find a link to this video tutorial in the eBook.

 Below is Danny’s Bluebird Socks— the cover sock that the bluebird is flying off with—shown here in a medium woman’s size (they come in sizes from baby to adult).

 Here are “Hither & Yon,” shown with beads.
 This very easy lace texture looks charming without beads, as you wish.

 The Victorian Birdcage socks are one of my favorites…

 My Coriolis socks from my 2007 book, New Pathways for Socks Knitters, was reincarnated as a Sweet Coriolis with two choices for the leg (a diagonal texture pattern all the way or just at the top:

 My grandson has a superhero obsession and is always asking me to knit him superhero garb.
 Here is a pair of felted tall superhero boots…sized to fit a child, youth, woman, or man, and perhaps to enable them to leap high buildings.

 And there are many more designs in the book… I hope you will join me and thousands of other knitters who have fallen in love with the Sweet Tomato Heel method.